polywock/ask-screenshot/PRIVACY_POLICY.md

 The extension(s) faciliate communicate with ChatGPT, Claude, and Gemini so it's recommended to read their privacy policies.

-The extension(s) regularly fetches a file hosted on Github so it's recommended to read their [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).
+The extension(s) regularly fetches a file hosted on Github so it's recommended to read Github's [privacy statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).

 ### Data safety - Best practices - Must read